edgar971/personal-blog/src/pages/getting-started-with-ecto-part-3/index.md

 end
 ```

 As you can see, this functions is fairly straightforward.
-We [`Repo.get`](https://hexdocs.pm/ecto/Ecto.Repo.html#c:get/3) takes in our `Challenge` schema and the id.
+The [`Repo.get`](https://hexdocs.pm/ecto/Ecto.Repo.html#c:get/3) takes in our `Challenge` schema and the id.
 It returns the struct if there is a match, otherwise, `nil` will be returned.

 Let's give it a try.